Home

 (Peterborough, Canada)

-Old-Time Circus Magazine
+1953 Circus Magazine

-Old-Time Circus Magazine
+1953 Circus Magazine

 While rummaging around in my basement the other day, I came across my old "King Bros. - Cristiani Circus Magazine" containing the official program for the King Bros. & Cristiani Combined Circus: Season 1953 -- 34th Annual Tour.
 Seeing it brought back many happy memories of the circus, and I thought I'd share a few with you.

-Elephants & The Circus Train
+Elephants and the Circus Train

 Curiously, my first recollections of visiting a circus are not of the clowns or the daring aerialists, but of the elephants.
 It must have been around 1950, but I can't be sure as I was only about four at the time.
 I can only remember the elephants after the day's performances had ended.
 They were harnessed and busy helping with the lowering of the big top and hauling the massive tent poles to the wagons.